Abusive Precursors: Good God, the Reapers seem to be trying to set the record for most abusive:

 Bio-Augmentation: Genetic upgrades are standard-issue for all Alliance soldiers.
 Notable for being one of the few examples that gets this right.
 If you talk to the sales rep, he'll explain how none of the mods take effect immediately; they can require anywhere from months to decades to take effect, depending on what you're modifying, but they do have some kind of chemotherapy that cuts the time in half.

-Asari have Exotic Equipment that allows them to have sex with anything sentient, regardless of gender or species, and produce viable asari offspring.
+Asari have Exotic Equipment that allows them reproduce with anything sentient, regardless of gender or species, and produce viable asari offspring.

 Shepard: So let me get this straight: your species can mate with anyone?